Topics in This Section

 "It is because of the care I got at Fox Chase that I am doing so well today."

-"It is because of the care I got at Fox Chase that I am doing so well today," shared Stephen.
+"It is because of the care I got at Fox Chase that I am doing so well today," explains Stephen.
 "I wish I could tell everyone how kind the people are at Fox Chase.
 Everybody there is in a tough situation and they try to accommodate each and every patient.
 I believe your success in beating cancer is directly related to where you go for treatment.
 That's why I chose Fox Chase - cancer is all they do."